 Supports: Independent SIP, RTP, or ROIP radio interfaces; Remote Radio Relay

-Single RJ-45 connector & IP a
+Single RJ-45 connector & IP address for both channels

 Can use a PC, Smart Phone, or Tablet for configuration, control, and audio links